Aditya-DevReleaseup/Web-app-on-AWS-EKS-with-Ingress-Controller-Argo-CD-using-Jenkins-CI-CD-pipeline/README.md

-# 🚀 Deployment of Microservices Application using Ingress Controller
+# 🚀 Deployment of Microservices Application on AWS expose using Ingress Controller and Jenkins(CI CD)